jmsmoorehead/music/Installing-and-starting-jack.md

 The safer way is to follow option #4 from http://jackaudio.org/pulseaudio_and_jack

+An alternative option, if you don't need pulseaudio running, is to kill pulseaudio and then run jackd.
+Here's more information: http://askubuntu.com/a/232163/22073

 ## If you can't start jackd without root rights

 jackd needs an appropriate privelege to run.
 This post details a solution: http://ubuntuforums.org/showthread.php?t=1637399&p=10199399#post10199399